 The beauty of this redemption is it requires only ~50,000 Southwest Rapid Rewards points, which can be obtained in a couple of different ways.

-Option 2 – Transferrable points – Apply for the Chase Sapphire Preferred(R) Card.
-This earns 60,000 Ultimate Rewards points after spending $4k in 3 months ($95 annual fee.)
-(Ultimate Rewards points can be transferred to Southwest for redemption.)
+Option 2 – Transferrable points – Apply for the card_name.
+This earns Ultimate Rewards points which can be transferred to Southwest for redemption.

 Option 1 looks great here, with a low fee and enough points to do the deed.
 But… I am actually going to go with Option 2 (with 2 player mode) – the reasons will become more apparent shortly.